FLPD Mission & Value Statements

 August 18, 2009, the Fair Lawn Police Department swore in Robert Mader as Fair Lawn’s newest police officer.
 Mr. Mader will be filling a vacancy left by a recent retirement.
 Officer Mader, a Fair Lawn resident, was born in Ridgewood and graduated from Eastern Christian High School.
 He has served 4 years in the United States Air Force and is a veteran of the Iraq War.
 Prior to joining the Fair Lawn Police Department, Officer Mader was employed by Cummins Power System as a diesel engine technician.After a short agency orientation period, Officer Mader will begin training at the Bergen County Law and Public Safety Institute in Mahwah.
 He is expected to graduate from the academy in January 2010.
 After graduating from the Basic Police Training Course, he will undergo additional training with a Fair Lawn Police Department field-training officer for three to four months before being assigned to a patrol shift.

 February 28, 2010 – P.O.
-Justin Garcia resigns from the Fair Lawn Police Department bringing down the sworn strength to 62 officers.
+Justin Garcia resigns to take a position with the Bergen County Police Department, bringing down the sworn strength to 62 officers.

 June 20, 2010 - Sergeants Carmine Moscatello and John Annazone retire bringing the sworn strength to 60 officers.